cfpb/design-system/docs/pages/buttons.md

                   {% include icons/right.svg %}
               </span>
           </button>
+      - variation_is_deprecated: false
-      - variation_name: Button with animated icon
+        variation_name: Button with animated icon
-        variation_description: >+
-          Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.

         variation_code_snippet: >-
           <button class="a-btn">
               Submit your complaint
               <span class="a-btn_icon
                            a-btn_icon__on-right">{% include icons/updating.svg %}</span>
           </button>
+        variation_description: >
+          Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.
+  - variation_group_name: Buttons with icons
+    variations: []
     variation_group_description: >-
       * An icon should appear after the text it represents.
 The only exception is the back button, in which the icon should appear before the button’s